 Before 1960, Cuba was prosperous for many.
 Agriculture thrived, with popular exports of rum, tobacco, sugar and fruit.
 Called The Pearl of the Caribbean, tourism was at an all-time high.
 Havana’s music, gambling and entertainment ruled the night life, attracting many visitors from around the world.
 Most were Americans.
 Fulgenico Batista was the president, and the Cuba-U.S. relationship was as close as any two nations could be at that time.

-However, the prosperity was not divided evenly among the people of Cuba.
-The rich were rich and the poor were poor.
-Most medical care was private, only for the people who could afford it.
-Education was unaffordable to many, too.
+However, the prosperity was not divided evenly among the people of Cuba, the rich were rich and the poor were destitute.
+Most medical care was private, available only to the wealthy few who could afford it.
+Education was also unaffordable for many.
 Americans, including the American Mafia, reaped the benefits and money brought to the island by tourism.
-In stark contrast, life in rural Cuba was difficult and poor at best.
+In stark contrast, life in rural Cuba was difficult and impoverished.

-This formula made it easy for Fidel Castro to take the country over in revolution.
+This formula made it easy for Fidel Castro to enlist the support of the Cuban people in the revolution .
 The people—especially in rural areas—were ready for change and for their cut of the pie.
 On New Year’s Eve of 1959, Fidel and his troops began their march into the city, to the cheers of Cubans and the surprise of many foreigners.
 On Jan.
 1, 1960, there was a new Cuba.

 With the removal of foreigners and the nationalization of their assets and properties, relations between the U.S. and Cuba began to get rocky.
 Then, after our failed attempt to retake Cuba in the Bay of Pigs, followed by the Missile crisis, all communication broke down between the two countries.